medfreeman/remark-generic-extensions/README.md

 :information_source: Any property present in a markdown extension and not referenced by a placeholder will be applied to the top-level element.

+:information_source: If the `content` property is not referenced on a block element, it will be applied to a child `text` node of the top-level element.

 ## Placeholders

 The `value` property and all `properties` members in [`Hast`](#hast-arrayobject) children support placeholders.